-Note: Effective January 21, 2017, RPS Athletics partnered with Adidas as an exclusive partner for coach's apparel and team gear including uniforms.
-All cloth purchased with school monies will be through the Adidas Team program and its affiliated team dealer.
-The Spirit squads may continue to use spirit specific vendors until Adidas offers a Spirit Line of uniforms.
+Note: Effective July 1, 2021, RPS Athletics partnered with BSN/Nike as an exclusive partner for coach's apparel and team gear including uniforms.
+All cloth purchased with school monies will be through the Nike Team program and its affiliated team dealer BSN.
+The Spirit squads will use Varsity Spirit for their uniforms.